 WASHINGTON – For the first time since a controversial report detailing how the F-35 performs in a dogfight emerged last summer, an F-35 pilot gave an in-depth analysis of his experience flying the jet in a close-range battle scenario.

 Norwegian Air Force Maj.
-Morten “Dolby” Hanche, the first Norwegian to fly the F-35, analyzed the jet’s performance in a dogfight in a March 1 blog post published on Norway’s Ministry of Defense website.
+Morten "Dolby" Hanche, the first Norwegian to fly the F-35, analyzed wrote a detailed analysis of the jet’s performance in a dogfight in a March 1 blog post published on Norway’s Ministry of Defense website.

-Although Hanche never mentions the 2015 report, “F-35A High Angle of Attack Operational Maneuvers" and revealed last summer by blogger David Axe on WarisBoring.com, he counters many of the anonymous author’s claims.
+Although Hanche never mentions the infamous 2015 report, entitled "F-35A High Angle of Attack Operational Maneuvers" and revealed last summer by blogger David Axe on WarisBoring.com, he counters many of the anonymous author’s claims.

-The 2015 report criticized the F-35’s lack of power and maneuverability compared to the F-16 during high angle of attack exercises.
-The F-35 “was at a distinct energy disadvantage in a turning fight,” the author wrote, also noting that “pitch rates were too slow to prosecute or deny weapons.”
+The 2015 report criticized the F-35’s lack of power and maneuverability compared to the F-16 during high angle of attack (AOA) exercises. compared to the F-16.
+The F-35 "was at a distinct energy disadvantage in a turning fight," the author wrote, also noting that "pitch rates were too slow to prosecute or deny weapons."